Abdul Gaffar Billoo

-Abdul Ghaffar Billoo (عبد الغفار بلّو born 14 January 1937) is a Pakistani philanthropist who founded HANDS International a Nonprofit organisation in Pakistan which has been working since 1975.
-As a paediatric endocrinologist, he served at the Aga Khan University (AKU) where he serve as professor of clinical paediatrics.
-He was awarded with Sitara-i-Imtiaz for public services the most prestigious civilian award by then-President of Pakistan General Pervez Musharraf in March 2007.
+Abdul Ghaffar Billoo (عبد الغفار بلّو born 14 January 1937) is a Pakistani philanthropist who founded HANDS International, a nonprofit organisation in Pakistan, which has been working since 1975.
+As a paediatric endocrinologist, he served at the Aga Khan University (AKU) as professor of clinical paediatrics.
+He was awarded the Sitara-i-Imtiaz for public service, the country's most prestigious civilian award, by then-President of Pakistan General Pervez Musharraf in March 2007.

 Early life

 Billoo was born in Junagadh in 1937.
 He received his early education from his native town in India after partition of India his family was migrated to Pakistan.

 Education

 Billoo obtained his MBBS degree from Dow Medical College in 1959.
 He received his Diploma in Child Health, Tropical Medicine, and Hygiene from the United Kingdom in 1962.
 He was qualified for his MRCP in 1964 and appointed a Fellow of Royal College of Physicians of Edinburgh in 1986.